TURBO COUPLING – HYDRAULIC COUPLING

-Extremely efficient perfomance is achieved operating the KSL’s very simple and effective principle.
-Oil, that’s the power medium, is pumped from a sump to the hydrodinamic coupling circuit, where it is finally “drained off” through a series of orifice plugs, back into the sump.
+Extremely efficient performance is achieved operating the fluid coupling KSL’s very simple and effective principle.
+Oil, which is the power medium, is pumped from a sump to the hydrodynamic coupling circuit, where it is finally “drained off” through a series of orifice plugs, back into the sump.

-By controlling the coupling’s feed pump oil flow to the working circuit by a small A.C. frequency converter, changes occur inside the coupling working circuit which alter the coupling slip characteristics and this softens the “start up” dramatically.
+By controlling the coupling’s feed pump oil flow to the working circuit by a small A.C. frequency converter, fill variation in the couplings interior working circuit alter the coupling slip characteristics, which softens the “start-up” dramatically.

 The “VARIABLE SPEED” principle: